 - There are a wide variety of experiment types, not just Pod killing.

-- Installs with a Helm chart and you have complete control over hte engine with CRDs.
+- Installs with a Helm chart and you have complete control over the engine with CRDs.

 Don't let the project name mesh misguide you.
 This project is unrelated to services meshes like Istio and Conduit.
-Hopefully in the future they will leverage the features of service mesh, but for now, they are unrelated.
+Hopefully, in the future, they will leverage the features of a service mesh, but for now, they are unrelated.

 In this scenario you will learn how to:

 - Install Chaos Mesh onto Kubernetes.

 - Install and label applications to make them eligible targets for chaos.

 - Observe the chaos engine exercise your experiments against the cluster objects.

 Chaos Mesh is an emerging open source project started in Q4 2019.
 It is filled with many of the experiment features you would expect to write for Chaos testing.
 The project is under active development as a Sandbox project with CNCF.
 This Katacoda scenario will be updated as it evolves.

 The project has taken the right native architecture path to use the Kubernetes Operator Pattern.
 By defining a collection of CRDs its controller accepts experiments declarations from you in the form of YAML manifests.
 These YAML are expected to be infrastructure as code and part of your CI/CD pipeline along with your other testing formulas.